-The idea with marketing as it relates to the term ‘target market’ is that we need to go after a bullseye with marketing.
-We need to go after a target.
-We need to be very specific (extremely specific, actually).
-We need to be almost neurotically specific with what kind of client we would like to work on.
-We need to be very detailed, almost to the point of ridiculousness.
+So, we need to go after a marketing bullseye.
+We need to be very specific (extremely specific, actually), and to be almost neurotically specific with what kind of client we would like to work with.
+Also, we need to be very detailed, almost to the point of ridiculousness.
 And that’s what we shoot for in regards to marketing.

-Often times we may not hit that target, we’ll fall a little bit to the left or a little bit to the right, but we’ll still do very good.
-We’ll be able to work with clients that work for us even if it’s not an exact version of what we see as the perfect client.
-There are five things to look at here regarding target market.
-Well, there are many more than five things, but I broke it down into just five things to make this more concise and easier to discuss.
+Oftentimes, we may not hit that target; we’ll fall a little bit to the left or a little bit to the right, but we’ll still do very well.
+We’ll be able to work with clients who work for us even if they aren’t an exact replica of our ideal client.

-Get really specific geographically with where your ideal client lies.
+Get very specific about where your ideal client is located.
 Where is your target?
-You might get into zip codes specifically, like 77057, or you might get into streets, or little pockets, or little neighborhoods.
+You might get into specific zip codes, like 77057, or you might get into streets, little pockets, or little neighborhoods.
 Or you could make it even more detailed than that.

-I know a lot of people focus on revenue, and you could certainly say “I’ll focus on a business between 2 million and 20 million in revenue”.
+I know a lot of people focus on revenue, and you could certainly say, “I’ll focus on a business with between $2 million and $20 million in revenue.”
 That’s a fine target as well, but sometimes it’s harder to know that information with private companies.
-In any case, figure out the size of the company you’d like to work with.
+So, it would be better if you figured out the size of the company you’d like to work with.

 Think about another vertical, like maybe you focus on the plumbing business, the insurance business, or attorneys as your vertical.
 Think of a vertical that you can serve better than anyone and that you know very well.
 Then, you’ll start marketing to that group.